Has Labour Really Been Hit By "Large-Scale and Sophisticated" Cyber Attack? -

 — Rowland Manthorpe (@rowlsmanthorpe) November 12, 2019

-UPDATE II: Seven Labour MPs, plus Paul Mason, have now claimed this attack was caused by foreign interference despite the NCSC effectively rejecting such a conspiracy
+UPDATE II: Seven Labour incumbent candidates, plus Paul Mason, have now claimed this attack was caused by foreign interference despite the NCSC effectively rejecting such a conspiracy